alvinobarboza/go-ray-demo/README.md

 # Software Ray Tracer

-Calculations done by software and passed to an array of raylib pixels to be render on a texture the size of the screen
+Calculations done by software and passed to an array of [raylib](https://github.com/gen2brain/raylib-go) pixels to be render on a texture the size of the screen

 Raytracer implementation from this book;

 https://gabrielgambetta.com/computer-graphics-from-scratch/

 -   Part I: Raytracing

-    Basic Raytracing = OK
+    -   Basic Raytracing = Done
-    Light = OK
+    -   Light = Done
-    Shadows and Reflections = OK
+    -   Shadows and Reflections = Done
-    Extending the Raytracer = pending
+    -   Extending the Raytracer = Pending

 # Image from raytracer